wesleytian/blog/content/2019/whitney.md

 title="From left, Nori, Doug, Wes, Newton" class="center_norm_rounded"/>
 <center> *11:09 a.m. – Mile 10.7: Mount Whitney summit (14,505 ft / 4,421 m) (From left, Nori, Doug, Wes, Newton)* </center>

-"YEEEAAAAA" I screamed with the little energy I had left.
+"YEEEAAAAA" I yelled with the little energy I had left.

 We had finally made it to the summit.
 To celebrate, Doug and I had some refreshing beers.
 In hindsight, consuming alcohol at the summit might not have been the smartest idea as it slows down the acclimatization process and dehydrates you, but YOLO.